-Do you Want to Be an Owner-Operator or a Company Driver?
+Become an Owner Operator or a Company Driver?

-Most truck drivers fall into one of two categories - Owner Operator, or Company Driver, with many actually leasing their trucks instead of outright ownership.
+Most people looking for how to become a truck driver fall into one of two categories - Owner Operator, or Company Driver, with many actually leasing their trucks instead of outright ownership.
 From a high-level perspective, the difference is obvious.
 Owner Operators have full control over their rigs and have the freedom to initiate contracts, pick up extra loads, and decide exactly how much they want to work as well as where they want to go.
 Company drivers don't have that freedom - but they also do have the high overhead of loan and lease payments.
 Possibly most important for many drivers is the fact that the job ends when you finish your load work at the terminal.